Hard Negative Sampling via Regularized Optimal Transport for Contrastive Representation Learning: Experimental Corroboration

 \subsection{Discussion}

-In this section, we mainly discuss the result from the image dataset.
-To figure out how our method works, we plot the top ten similar images to the anchor, i.e., the images with the highest inner product in representation space with the anchor image, before training in Figure \ref{10_sim} and after training in Figure \ref{10_sim_2} separately.
-The left larger image is the anchor and to its right are ten images from the same batch.
-We observe that before training only one of these ten images comes from the same class as the anchor.
-However, after training for 400 epochs, seven out of ten images come from the same class.
-This indicates that more images with the same labels are becoming closer to each other in the representation space which is how we would expect a contrastive representation learning method to behave.
+To glean qualitative insights into how our method works, in Figure~\ref{10_sim} we plot the top five most similar images to the anchor, i.e., the images with the highest inner product in representation space with the anchor image, before training and after training.
+The larger image on the left is the anchor and to its right are ten images from the same batch.
+We observe that before training, only one of these five images comes from the same class as the anchor.
+However, after training for 400 epochs, all five images come from the same class.
+This indicates that more images with the same labels are becoming closer to each other in the representation space, which is how we would expect a contrastive representation learning method to behave.

-We show the negative images with the highest $P^*(x^-|x)$ generated by our method in Figure \ref{10_neg} and the negative images uniformly chosen from one batch in Figure \ref{10_random}.
-We observe that uniformly sampled negative images are irrelevant to the anchor (only 4 out of 10 negative images are of animals).
-But the negative images sampled from our designed ${P}^*(x^-|x)$ shares more similar characteristics with the anchor such as color, background, and 7 out of 10 negative images are of animals. \\
+In Figure~\ref{10_weight} we show the negative images uniformly chosen from the first batch of the first epoch (i.e., before training commences) and the negative images with the highest $P^*(x^-|x)$ generated by our method.
+We observe that uniformly sampled negative images are semantically unrelated to the anchor (only 1 out of 5 negative images is related to transportation).
+But the negative images sampled from our designed ${P}^*(x^-|x)$ is more similar to the anchor in terms of color, background, and significantly, all 5 negative images are related to transportation.

-We plot $P^*(x^-|x)$ and compare it with $e^{2f(x)^{\top}f(x^-)}$ in Figure \ref{trans_inner}.
-In this figure, the x-axis is reordered from the left to the right by decreasing values of $f(x)^{\top}f(x^-)$.
-The figure shows that the negative sample $x^-$ with larger $f(x)^{\top}f(x^-)$ is likely to have a higher $ {P}^*(x^-|x)$.
-From Figure~\ref{10_sim_2}, we see that as we are training the model, samples with the same label will become closer in the representation space (i.e., more similar).
-This means that after training for a certain number of epochs the samples coming from the same class at the anchor are more likely to be selected as the negative samples.
+We plot $P^*(x^-|x)$ and compare it with ${f(x)^{\top}f(x^-)}$ in Figure \ref{trans_inner}.
+In this figure, the horizontal axis is ordered from left to right by decreasing values of $f(x)^{\top}f(x^-)$.
+The figure shows that the negative sample $x^-$ with larger $f(x)^{\top}f(x^-)$ is likely to have a higher $ {P}^*(x^-|x)$, which means our designed negative distribution assigns a higher weight to the negative sample closer to the anchor.
+From Figure~\ref{10_sim}, we see that as we are training the model, samples with the same label will become closer in the representation space (i.e., more similar).
+This means that after training for a certain number of epochs, the samples coming from the same class as the anchor are more likely to be selected as the negative samples.